scsskid/benedikt-gr-site/src/home.md

 permalink: "/"
 ---

-Hello, I'm __Benedikt__, a web developer based in Berlin, Germany.
+Hi, I'm __Benedikt__, a web developer based in Berlin, Germany.
 While digging modern development workflows, I try to avoid complexity and bloat.

 Working and learning from each other in teams is something I value very much.